-The Force Awakens was a fresh, vibrant remake of A New Hope – a way of reassuring audiences still badly traumatized by the prequel saga – and now just one year later, Star Wars has delivered on its first standalone gamble.
+Following The Force Awakens – a fresh, vibrant remake of A New Hope that reassured audiences still badly traumatized by the prequel saga – Star Wars has delivered on its first standalone gamble.

 Edwards wanted Jyn to be different to other Star Wars heroines, citing Ripley from the Alien franchise as inspiration.
-I didn’t think Felicity had the physical size and presence to be a convincing warrior, but she nails the physicality and the attitude.
+I doubted Felicity would have the size and presence, but she nails the attitude and is a convincing leader.

 The best thing though, is the return of a certain Sith Lord.
 It’s carnage.

 Vader never much liked the Death Star.
 A “technological terror” more trouble than it’s worth, according to Vader.
 After it’s unleashed for the first time he tells Ben Mendelsohn’s Imperial that they’ll blag the Senate that the city they just wiped out was destroyed in a mining accident.